Monitoring Progress¶

 - Processes: progress is completed tasks divided by total tasks in that process's SOP.
 A task is complete when its knowledge check is passed or it's marked as read.

-So a member at 100% for a row has finished every section or task for that item.
+So a member whose cell is a full check has finished every section or task for that item.

 Mastery¶

 A member achieves mastery when they've completed all concepts and all processes across every audience they belong to.
-You can see each member's completion within an audience in the User Progress view of that audience's Adoption tab.
+You can see each member's completion within an audience from the Overall column of that audience's Adoption matrix.

 If you need to adjust who is in which learning scope, see Creating audiences.